Do you know what to write in a CV to ensure it's "ATS-friendly?" Find out with these tests

 To determine what information may become misplaced or eliminated after passing through this electronic net, copy and paste the information from your CV into a plain text file and then review the results.
-If the plain text version of your CV is missing details from your original document, if some of its characters have saved incorrectly or its information looks disorganised (e.g. the heading for your 'Education' section appears in the middle of your 'Job history' section), then you can be certain your CV did not pass the 'ATS-readability' test.
+If the plain text version of your CV is missing details from your original document, if some of its characters have saved incorrectly or if its information looks disorganised (e.g. the heading for your "Education" section appears in the middle of your "Career history" section), then you can be certain your CV did not pass the "ATS-readability" test.

 Request a free ATS scan

 Professional CV writing service TopCV offers a free ATS scan as part of its free CV review.
 In the first part of the review, you'll receive an objective look at your CV's strengths and areas for improvement from both content and design perspectives.

 In the second part of the review, TopCV shows you exactly what information an ATS will pull from your CV, what information it will be unable to identify and retrieve (such as your name, contact information, most recent job title, and most recent employer) and what top skills and keywords your CV currently ranks for.
 If the ATS is unable to recognise any of this important information or believes you're a fit for a job that you're not, then your CV did not pass the ATS-readability test.

 Find out if your CV will pass the ATS test.
 Request a free review from TopCV today!